radiant-rstats/docs/model/app/logistic.Rmd

 * To predict the survival probability for passengers aged between 0 and 90 at 10 year intervals type `age = seq(0, 90, 10)` and press enter
 * To predict the survival probability for passengers per class and gender type `pclass = levels(pclass), sex = c("male","female")` and press enter

-As an example of how to use data as input for prediction (e.g., predict the survival probabilities for 30 year old men and women in each of the passenger classes) you can use `titanic_pred`.
-Select `titanic` as the dataset for analysis and specify a model in _Model > Logistic regression (GLM)_ with `pclass`, `sex`, and `age` as explanatory variables.
-Choose `Data` from the `Prediction input` dropdown and select `titanic_pred` from the `Predict for profiles` dropdown to generate the predictions.
-Note that the variables in the datafile and in the model must be the same.

 To generate predicted values for all cases in, for example, the `titanic` dataset select `Data` from the `Prediction input` dropdown then select the `titanic` dataset.
 You can also create a dataset for input in _Data > Transform_ using `Expand grid` or in a spreadsheet and then paste it into Radiant through the _Data > Manage_ tab.
 You can also load csv data as input.
 For example, paste the following link `https://radiant-rstats.github.io/docs/examples/glm_pred.csv` file into Radiant through the _Data > Manage_ tab and try to generate the same predictions.
 Hint: Use `csv (url)` to load the data link above.

-Once the desired predictions have been generated they can be saved to a csv file by clicking the download button button on the top right of the screen.
-To add predictions to the dataset, click the `Store` button.
+Once the desired predictions have been generated they can be saved to a CSV file by clicking the download button button on the top right of the screen.
+To add predictions to the dataset used for estimation, click the `Store` button.

 ### Example 1: Titanic Survival